Recruiting & Creating Internship and Co-op Positions

 The internship may be part-time or full-time, but should include a minimum of ten hours of work per week.
 This program is available to juniors, seniors, and graduate students.
 GPA, credit hours, and other academic requirements vary by major.

-Benefits of Having a Co-op/Internship Student
+Benefits of Hosting and Intern/Co-op Student

 - Provides an excellent employer recruitment source, while giving employers time to evaluate the performance and capacities of a potential employee prior to making a permanent position offer.